Costa Maya Cruise Port Guide

 Chacchoben Ruins

 The classic Costa Maya inland excursion: restored Maya plazas and temple structures in jungle surroundings.
-This is the safest long-ish ruin trip for most cruise calls because it is substantially closer than larger inland sites.
-Best done early before heat and coach traffic build.
+This is the safest long-ish ruin trip for most port visits because it is substantially closer than larger inland sites.
+Best done early before heat and bus traffic build.

 Cost